JanusGraph/janusgraph/docs/schema/index-management/index-performance.md

 ## Vertex-centric Indexes

-Vertex-centric indexes are local index structures built individually per vertex.
+Vertex-centric indexes, also known as Relation indexes, are local index structures built individually per vertex.
+They are stored together with edges and properties in `edgeStore`.
+There are two types of vertex-centric indexes, edge indexes and property indexes.

+### Edge Indexes

 In large graphs vertices can have thousands of incident edges.
 Traversing through those vertices can be very slow because a large subset of the incident edges has to be retrieved and then filtered in memory to match the conditions of the traversal.
 Vertex-centric indexes